nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 First round was with the recruiter it was kind of behavioral interview.

 - Tell me something about your internship.
-- What do you want to join Slack?
+- Why do you want to join Slack?
 - Tell me about your past projects.
 Then recruiter explained me the whole interview process, Visa process and other stuff.